| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 INTRODUCTION:

 The FNR Actuators are used to set the insertion depth of the movable fuel bundles so as to achieve the desired fuel temperature at low thermal power.
-After the required movable fuel bundle positions have been determined the FNR average fuel temperature is regulated by thermal expansion/contraction of the FNR fuel assembly.
+Thereafter the FNR average fuel temperature is regulated by thermal expansion/contraction of the FNR fuel assembly.

-Hence the play, hysterisis and position error of the actuator must be small compared to 0.1 mm.
+Hence for a 0.5 m core zone length the play, hysterisis and position error of the actuator must be comparable to:

-The actual insertion of each movable fuel bundle into the matrix of fixed fuel bundles is monitored using an overhead precision optical device.
-This optical measurement establishes an initial position set point.
-In normal operation any subsequent deviation of the actual position from this set point results in a control signal to the actuator to return it to its position setpoint.
+The actual insertion of each movable fuel bundle into the matrix of fixed fuel bundles is monitored using a precision laser scanner, similar in operation to a laser measuring tape.
+This distance measurement establishes an initial position set point.
+Any subsequent deviation of the actual position from this set point results in a control signal to the actuator to return it to its position setpoint.

-A FNR Actuator is a piston-cylinder arrangement that raise or lowers a movable fuel bundle over a range of 1.1 m for insertion or withdrawal of that movable fuel bundle from the matrix of fixed fuel bundles.
+A FNR Actuator is a constantly loaded hydraulic piston that raises or lowers a movable fuel bundle over a range of 1.1 m for controlling insertion of that movable fuel bundle from the matrix of fixed fuel bundles.
 This insertion must be precise, smooth and hysterisis free.
-The weight of the movable fuel bundle less its buoyancy force in liquid sodium less the buoyancy force caused by the Indicator Tube is constantly acting downwards on the actuator piston.
+The weight of the movable fuel bundle less its buoyancy force in liquid sodium less the buoyancy force caused by its indicator Indicator Tube is constantly acting downwards on the piston type actuator.
+That force is balanced by the liquid sodium pressure in the actuator cylinder and the actuator piston cross sectional area.
 The mass of a FNR movable fuel bundle is about 1.7 tonnes.
 A hysterisis free vertical position resolution of about:

 is desired.